marina601/discover-malta/README.md

 ![manage-reviews](readme-files/images/manage-reviews-page.png)

-- Navigating from the user profile page by clicking on the button "Manage Reviews", the user is able to view all their reviews in the form of cards
+- Navigating from the user profile page by clicking on the button "Manage Reviews", the user can view all their reviews in the form of cards
-- Here the user may choose to edit their review by clicking on "Edit" button
+- Here the user may choose to edit their review by clicking on the "Edit" button
-- Or delete their reveiw by clicking on "Delete" button
+- Or delete their review by clicking on the "Delete" button
-- If pressed on "Delete" button it will trigger a delete-review-modal which will ask the user to confirm their request.
+- If pressed on the "Delete" button it will trigger a delete-review-modal which will ask the user to confirm their request.
 - If the user has not reviewed any trips yet, the appropriate message will be displayed notifying the user that they do not have any reviews yet.

 ##### back to [content](#table-of-content)